There are three sections in the Bluebook:

 Sometimes it can be difficult to find the exact foreign source you are looking for because it is not widely available in the US or perhaps it is only in a language you cannot read.
 Remember that under BB Rule 20, you can cite to a translation.
 Say you are a reading a report from the Law Library of Congress that translates a Dutch law.
 You would combine a citation to that law with a reference to where you found the translation.
 Here's the example from the BB of a Mexican law reprinted in a United Nations document: Ley Federal de Derechoes de Autor [LFDA], Diario Oficial de la Federacion [DOF] 21-12-1963 (Mex.), translated in Copyright Laws and Treaties of the World 521 (U.N.
 Educ., Scientific & Cultural Org. et al. eds., 1992).
 This rule is important for two reasons: 1) the availability of online information varies widely by jurisdiction; 2) you should be citing to what you are actually researching from - it is the correct thing to do, and it can lead future scholars to appropriate resources.

 1) You should be able to do the work on your own.
 2) Not every source you use will have these tools.
 3) If you're still not convinced, realize that these tools could be incorrect!
 As the BB changes, the computer programs that create the cites need to be updated.
 Plus, an important part of the BB are rules on style, and many of these tools use the wrong typeface - potentially because the computer does not support it.
 For example, there is an incorrect citation in the above section on foreign sources - the title of the UN document should be in small caps, but this computer program will not display small caps.
-Bottom line: if you're name is on the work, you should ensure it is correct to the best of your ability.
+Bottom line: if your name is on the work, you should ensure it is correct to the best of your ability.

 Several of the below books will have practice tools in addition to explanations.
 If you decide you want to practice your Bluebook-ing skills in this way, you may want to utilize the Bluebook exercises on Lexis Advance: from the home page, look to the black bar at the top of the page and select the arrow next to "Lexis Advance Research", then select LexisNexis Interactive Citation Workstation.